paulovn/ml-vm-notebook/README.md

 time, so ssh connections with certificate are more or less secure.
 But there are a number of security holes, among them:
   * Both the `root` and `vagrant` users use `vagrant` as password.
-  * Jupyter notebook listens on port 8008 with a very trivial password (`vmuser`).
+  * Jupyter notebook listens on port 8008 with a very trivial password.
     If the host computer has no firewall, it can be accessed from anywhere)